TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/columnsGeneral.md

 ###Columns usage scenario:

 First, you need values for grid.
-For example, you have grid rows in JavaScript:
+For example, you have grid's rows in JavaScript, which are shown below:

 <!--Start the highlighter-->
 <pre class="brush: js">